SnickCH/InsurgencySandstormDedicatedServer/README.md

 ## Timeline
+26.November 2021 - I added a howto for Watchtower, so the container is automatically updated.
+No need for any scripts and cron jobs.

 	23.March 2021 - Thanks to jcoker85 I corrected the path in the readme to the .ini files.
 Now they should be correct and can be copied 1:1 from the example.

 24.July 2020 - I started on working on a baseline image for steamcmd.
 The testing branche (:test) is already using it.
 So new images can build up on this image and will reduce the build time.
 On the other hand verybody can now use my daily updated steamcmd image for any kind of dedicated servers.
 On the test branch I'm now working on optimizing the image to get less layers to improve the container space and layer usage. https://hub.docker.com/r/snickch/steamcmd